BattletechModders/StrategicOperations/README.md

 `commandUseCostsMulti` - float, multiplier governing costs of using command abilities. if >0, the cost of the unit being used (as defined in the unit def) is multiplied by this value to obtain a per-use cost of using the ability. should probably only be used if beacons are not set to be consumed, or at least set to some low value. **this cost will stack with any manually defined costs in the AbilityDef using Abilifier**

 `deploymentBeaconEquipment` - List<string>, list of component IDs that are considered "deployment beacons" to give options for the specific unit that gets deployed/strafes during combat.

+`customSpawnReticleColor` - new type, defines custom color of reticle used for spawns. fields r, g, b, are decimal RGB values.
+If nothing set here, reticle will default to a bright green.

 ## Spawns